dockerlisbon/1st-meetup/README.md

 Lisbon is on the Docker map :)
 ![](http://blog.docker.io/wp-content/uploads/2014/01/docker-meetup-groups.png)

+### Achievements

+In this first meetup:

+* 1 bug in boot2docker was found
+* people stayed more than 3 hours hacking on docker (10pm and everyone was still going)

 ### Agenda

  1. What is Docker, how it works and how can you play with it.
 (15min)